 Northwestern University's Kellogg School of Management offers cases that academic researchers and business trainers can use for educational purposes.
 Through the keyword search, users can find cases in various disciplines.
 The search result will direct users to an abstract of the case.
 Full access to the text is available for a fee.

-Maintained by the Sloan School of Management at the Massachusetts Institute of Technology (MIT), LearningEdge provides users with free teaching case studies to further develop an understanding of strategic and operations management, system dynamics, leadership and ethics, global entrepreneurship, and sustainability.
+The Sloan School of Management at the Massachusetts Institute of Technology (MIT) provides users with free teaching case studies to further develop an understanding of strategic and operations management, system dynamics, leadership and ethics, global entrepreneurship, and sustainability.
 Cases are available for download in PDF.

 The North American Case Research Association (NACRA) is an organization of nearly 500 case writers and teachers mostly in the business area.
 The site features abstracts of cases, published in their annual conference meetings section, as well as information about the Case Research Journal.